Using ESP32 timers in Arduino code

 We use the keyword volatile

-function is never called in the code because it is called via an external interrupt (that the compiler is not aware of).
+is never called in the code because it is called via an external interrupt (which the compiler does not know about).

-attribute, the compiler could remove the variable that is not used to free up memory space.
-By putting the keyword volatile
+attribute, the compiler could remove the unused variable to free up memory.
+Using the volatile

 → 0b11111111